Close

 General, limited and specific POA

 POAs may be general or written to address a specific transaction(s).
 Your service member will have to think through and determine the types of transactions they may need you, other family members or trusted people to complete.
 If they are unsure about their needs, an appointment with the legal services office can help them determine the right POA for their situation.
-This conversation or prompt can determine which types of POAs are needed.
+This conversation or prompt can determine the types of POAs they need.

 If you are someone’s POA, here’s what to know: